rfugal/FluentlywithSara.ai/README.md

 Sara.ai’s primary objective is to make reading and writing easy for the emergent reader.
 Some of the tools I implement may seem inefficient to a literate user, like the Dynamic Keyboard.
 However, my goal isn’t to make the best tools for lifelong use.
 Just as I don’t expect every reader to forever rely on the scaffold of Enhanced Choral Reading as their sole scaffold for word recognition, I expect users to move on to better tools as they progress in fluency.
 These tools I build are important because, for emergent readers, they are easier use than the best tools are.

+This app is available for free on the Google Play store at https://play.google.com/store/apps/details?id=ai.sara.fluentlywithsaraai

 ## Word Deconstruction

 If I ask someone who doesn’t speak Korean to sound out 태권도 they will have a difficult time.
 If I ask to simply identify the ‘letters’ it would probably still be rather difficult.
 Once I point them out, it perhaps gets a little easier: